aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 - **Cognize LongTeXts** <d-cite key='ding2020cogltx'></d-cite>: In this model,  two BERT (or RoBERTa) models are jointly trained to select key sentences from long documents for various tasks including text classification.
 The underlying idea that a few key sentences are sufficient for a given task has been explored for question answering.

 However, in this recent paper <d-cite key='park2022efficient'></d-cite>, they evaluate different models and show that more complex models often fail to outperform simple baselines and yield inconsistent performance across datasets.

+New architecture, like the State Space Model (), there seems to be more to understand.